Abiva's Day

 “Enter.”

 Walking in, she stood in front of Maevin's desk.
-It was a cozy, little room, the holographic projector lazily showing a scenic view of one of the many mountains on Victory.
-Book shelves lined the walls and there was a comfy looking sitting chair in the corner by a lamp table, a tea set sitting on a shelf ready to be used.
+It was a cozy room, the holographic projector lazily showing a scenic view of one of the many mountains on Victory.
+Bookshelves lined the walls, and there was a comfy sitting chair in the corner by a lamp table, a tea set sitting on a shelf ready to be used.

-“Arch Maid Abiva requests an audience with the Mistress.” she said with her head bowed.
+“Arch Maid Abiva requests an audience with the Mistress,” she said, head bowed.

 Maevin set down the stylus and folded her arms across her chest.